For more information contact:

-The retentions of most University records are included on the All-University Retention Schedule (see the All-University Records Retention Schedules table below).
+The retentions of most University records are included on the All-University Retention Schedule (see the All-University Records Retention Schedules table above).
 Listed retention periods supersede retention periods listed on all previously issued schedules for the indicated record series titles.

 If, after review of departmental records, departmental personnel find that all records are included in the All-University Records Retention Schedule, no further action is required by the department.
 The department retains and disposes of records in conformance with the All-University Schedule.

 If the department has unique records series titles not included on the All-University Schedule, the department’s records coordinator is to contact the WSU Records Officer.
 The Records Officer prepares a draft Record Retention Schedule that includes the unique records series titles and recommended retentions.